-But suddenly, as I stand on the edge looking over, and feeling rather giddy, without understanding why, the scale of the place bursts upon me.
+the edge looking over, and feeling rather giddy, without understanding why the scale of the place bursts upon me.
 I realise what I am looking at.
-The sky-line of the crater shuts out so much of the surrounding world that there is little to compare with-but somehow the "values" explain themselves all in a second, and the crater expands like a bursting red flower, while I, deprived of my lawful inches and comfortable self-importance, stand like a wretched little insect, a speck that does not count, on the verge of utter immensity. . . .
+The sky-line of the crater shuts out so much of the surrounding world that there is nothing to compare with-but somehow the "values" explain themselves all in a second, and the crater expands like a bursting red flower, while I, deprived of my lawful sixty-nine inches and comfortable self-complacency, stand like a wretched little insect, a speck that does not count, on the verge of utter immensity. . . .
 It was merely my eyes, accustomed to things of moderate size, that were in fault, not the crater.
 Eight hundred feet is the drop from where I am standing to the sulphurous gorges and canyons beneath; half a mile at the least is the distance from lip to lip of the great black cup.
-And as for the powers that sleep below.

-. . .
+And as for the powers that sleep below. . . .
 I did not mean to do it.
-I thought I had developed some nerve during the course of several months' solitary wanderings about the wild New Hebrides.
+I thought I had developed some nerve during the course of some months' solitary wanderings about the wild New Hebrides.
 I thought I could face a noise without losing head and presence of mind.
-But the firefountain jumped a hundred feet higher into the air, and the crater, like a wild and wicked brute when you put your head into its den, suddenly bellowed right into my face with the voice of a dozen tropic thunderstorms and a thousand angry bulls, coupled to something that was entirely volcanic and indescribable-something that turned one's spine to an ill-set jelly, and made one mysteriously understand the motions of the star-fish that jerks off its arms and legs when terrified.
-I wanted to jerk off mine, but instead, I found myself running down the side of the cone hand-in-hand with two extremely frightened niggers, without an idea as to how I got there, or where I was going.
+But the fire-fountain jumped a hundred feet higher into the air, and the crater, like a wild and wicked brute when you put your head into its den, suddenly bellowed right into my face with the voice of a dozen tropic thunderstorms and a thousand angry bulls, coupled to something that was entirely volcanic and indescribable-something that turned one's spine to an ill-set jelly, and made one mysteriously understand the motions of the star-fish that jerks off its arms and legs when suddenly terrified.
+I wanted to jerk off mine, but instead.
+I found myself running down the side of the cone hand-in-hand with two extremely frightened niggers, without an idea as to how I got there, or where I was going.
 It was not courage, for I had none left, but pride of race, that stopped me half a dozen yards below the crater lip.
 White people must not be frightened before blacks.
-So I went back and sat on the edge again-because the rush of hot wind from below, and the extreme straightness of the 800-feetdrop, inclined one to giddiness-and looked down once more.
-By and by it bellowed a second time, and the very heavens shook, while the caky crumbled edge on which I sat trembled heart-shakingly.
+So I went back and sat on the edge again-because the rush of hot wind from below, and the extreme straightness of the 800-feet-drop, inclined one to giddiness-and looked down again.
+By-and-by it bellowed a second time, and the very heavens shook, while the caky crumbled edge I sat on trembled heart-shakingly.
 But I wanted to see this time, so I looked down, still feeling very much like the star-fish, without its happy means of relief.

 It was all over in a few seconds.
 The fire-fountain rose half-way up the crater sides, and tossed a few glowing lumps of lava into the air.
 They did not reach within a hundred feet of the rim, but it was rather anxious work, seeing how far they meant to go.
 The red crack glowed scarlet; and from the dark wolf-mouth away down at the bottom of all things, burst once and again that terrifying bellow.
-It was impossible not to feel that there was something alive-alive and powerful and infinitely wicked-down there.
+It was impossible not to feel that there was something alive-alive and powerful and infinitely wicked-about the place.
 It was impossible not to read anger and menace in the tones of that awful thunder-voice.
-It was the voice of Nature herself-but
+It was the voice of Nature herself-but pit as this without emotion, and hear it speak without fear, I think that man must lie.

-"Nature red in tooth and claw With ravine"-
+"Nature red in tooth and claw With ravine."